 Home owner’s use of this option is restricted and governed by complex tax laws.

 This trick is really beneficial if they don’t have any other source of income.
-You can certainly shave off good amount of tax liability from your shoulders, if you can do this.
+You can certainly shave off a good amount of tax liability from your shoulders if you can do this.

 If you are claiming tax benefit on your home loan and looking to further reduce your income taxes, you can claim HRA benefit too.

-- Medical Allowance: You are allowed to claim upto INR 15,000 as tax rebate for any expenses made on medical expenses in a year.
-This includes you dependents i.e. spouse, children and dependent parents.
+You are allowed to claim up to INR 15,000 as a tax rebate for any expenses made on medical expenses in a year.
+This includes your dependents i.e. spouse, children, and dependent parents.

-- Telephone Allowance: Some companies do reimburse the telephone or mobile bills incurred by you.
-This amount becomes non-taxable for you on actual bill amount.
+Some companies do reimburse the telephone or mobile bills incurred by you.
+This amount becomes non-taxable for you on the actual bill amount.

 Off-course, this would have been your expense from your after-tax income, if it was not reimbursed.

-Income tax rules mentions meal allowance through meal vouchers can be provided for up-to Rs.50/- per meal during working hours.
+Income tax rules mention meal allowance through meal vouchers can be provided for up-to Rs.50/- per meal during working hours.

 Assuming you can consume at-least two meals (breakfast and lunch or evening snacks and dinner), with the rate of Rs.
 50/- per meal and Rs.
 35/- for tea and snacks, the company can provide Rs.
 135/- per working day as the maximum allowance to the employee.